 Bully or Bystander?
 Which is worse?

 We then have the final rose ceremony where The Bachelor gets to talk to the women he recently sent home.
 We’ve seen him talk to the last woman he eliminated, Michelle Young.
 Matt also decided that he didn’t want to pursue a relationship with Rachael at the final rose ceremony.
-New host, Emmanuel Acho, and Matt were questioning Rachael about what she did and held her accountable for her actions.
+New host, Emmanuel Acho, him, and Matt were questioning Rachael about what she did and held her accountable for her actions.

 Tell us what you guys thought about this season of The Bachelor and your expectations for the next seasons of The Bachelorette in the comments!